 Fiberglass and Pleated Filters

 All HVAC systems come with a slot for an air filter.
 Most standard filters, though, aren’t all that great at trapping elements that contribute to poor indoor air quality.
 What you have to look at with air filters is effectiveness versus budget.
 Filters that aren’t superb at removing particulates often come at a low price, while high filtration air filters are efficient yet expensive.

 That being said, fiberglass filters are the basic filter in most homes, while pleated, polyester filters are the next step up.
 The best way to pick a whole-home air filter is by looking at the Minimum Efficiency Reporting Value, or MERV.
 This rating system goes from 1 to 20, with 20 being the most effective.
 Typically, a 3 rating is the lowest for a residential building, while 12 is usually the highest.

 If you’re particularly concerned about the health of your family due to poor air quality, a UV lamp or filter is a nice addition to your HVAC system.
 Lamps mount inside your HVAC system and use UV rays to kill and prevent viruses and bacteria from thriving.
 When combined with a high MERV-rated filter, these are amazingly effective at removing any harmful elements from your home.

 No matter what type of filter you decide to use in your home, it’s better than a dirty filter or no filter at all.
 When you have either of these situations, your air quality suffers and your HVAC system works harder than it needs.
-If you ever find problems in your home, even when you have the perfect air filter, call Dyess Air at (843) 242-0855
+If you ever find problems in your home, even when you have the perfect air filter, call Dyess Air & Plumbing at (843) 242-0855